 Violence Restraining Orders

-A Violence Restraining Order protects a person from “acts of abuse”, which under section 6 of the Restraining Orders Act 1997 includes (but is not limited to) assault, kidnapping, destruction of property, and behaviour that is threatening or intimidating.
+A Violence Restraining Order (VRO) protects a person from “acts of abuse” by someone other than a family member, which under section 6 of the Restraining Orders Act 1997 includes (but is not limited to) assault, kidnapping, destruction of property, and behaviour that is threatening or intimidating.
 The Order takes the form of a brief document stating who the parties are and what the person who is bound cannot do.

 To obtain a VRO you must personally apply for it.
 However, in some situations where family or domestic violence has occurred a Police Officer may apply for a Violence Restraining Order (VRO) on your behalf.
 This will usually result in the issue of a Police Order which has a similar effect to a VRO but only lasts for 72 hours.